THE EMBATTLED RELATIONSHIP WITH FOOD

 The work of counselling in the mind, body and food realm is about looking at these unwanted states and eating behaviors with gentleness and acceptance, and asking: what else is going on here?
 What is this state or this behavior trying to tell the client – i.e. what is its message?

-So if weight issues, overeating, binge eating or food addictions are real for you, this work can help you not to panic or self-hate, but rather to approach yourself with love and compassion, and to explore what other areas in your life need your attention in order to live a whole and healthy life.
+So if weight issues, overeating, binge eating or food addictions feel real for you, this work can help you not to panic or self-hate, but rather to approach yourself with love and compassion, and to explore what other areas in your life need your attention in order to live a whole and healthy life.

 Counselling can help you make peace with your body and with food.
 It can help you to understand what underlying issues trigger unwanted behaviours, assist you in reducing negative food- and self talk and lead you to discover how to nourish yourself as a whole person.
 The coaching component of my approach encourages behavioural, dietary and metabolic strategies that are doable and sustainable.